RaynorUE/snich/FeatureRoadmap.md

 #### Added
 - _Compare With Server_
     - _Compare the active text editor with the server.
 If different, ask to view comparison and load up VSCode file comparer_
+- _When showing the "compare/overwrite" options... indicate it's "overwrite server"_
+- _When showing the compare/overwrite" options, add an option to "overwrite local file";

 #### Changed
 - Configure New Synced Table